vojtechpulec/english-for-designers/03-case-studies/index.md

 ![sketches](https://github.com/user-attachments/assets/517b7104-34c2-46aa-81fa-31b7e088c7f1)
 Sketching progress.

-- Another thing that clics together is the fact that this idea of bringing the “doors etc.” into the logo works well with another espresso bar Letec.
-The bar has the same owner and is located just couple kilometers away, considered as fellow subsidiary.
-Logo of Letec is corresponding with the idea of representing the interior and doorway, as another detail that supports the meaning of our rebranding.
+- Another thing that clicks together is the fact that this idea of bringing the “doors etc.” into the logo works well with another espresso bar Letec.
+The bar has the same owner and is located just a couple kilometers away, considered as fellow subsidiary.
+The logo of Letec corresponds with the idea of representing the interior and doorway, as another detail that supports the meaning of our rebranding.

 ![letka x letec](https://github.com/user-attachments/assets/04aecb3c-ac6d-424d-9e6f-0d856bc65de7)
 Café Letka x Letec espresso bar logos.

 ### Creation of our favourite café
 - I was trying to figure out how to work with the arc symbols in the typography, because at the same time I wanted the logo to be as simple and clean as possible.
-Since the café is working mainly with its interior, I wanted the logo to be just a another component, but representative enough, to be memorable and functional more than the old logo.
-(And I also got rid of the plane from the old logo, as it serves no real purpose besides shallow connection with the name of the café.)
+Since the café is working mainly with its interior, I wanted the logo to be just another component, but representative enough, to be memorable and functional more than the old logo.
+(I also got rid of the plane from the old logo, as it serves no real purpose besides a shallow connection with the name of the café).

 - Another goal was to make the logo match more with the logo of Klub Letka.
-So present two matching logos, or one that works better with the current logo of the club, in case owner wouldnt change the identity of Klub Letka.
+So present two matching logos, or one that works better with the current logo of the club, in case the owner wouldn't change the identity of Klub Letka.

 ![new logo](https://github.com/user-attachments/assets/1dc750f6-83e0-465c-968f-179b9d1f6396)
 New logo.

 ### Serving
 - The logo I came up with as a final version has everything I set at the beginning of the process.
-Its clean typography that doesnt scream, highlighting the arcs in the letters, as the main and the most memorable element of the café.
+Its clean typography doesn't scream, highlighting the arcs in the letters, as the main and the most memorable element of the café.
 The custom sans font itself represents the fresh and young soul that the place breathes.
-It works well in contrast of the vintage look of the place, which can also be interpreted in the arcs, highlighted in the letters.
-All the aspects included creates symbiosis of freshness and old school, just like the café itself.
+It works well in contrast to the vintage look of the place, which can also be interpreted in the arcs, highlighted in the letters.
+All the aspects included create a symbiosis of freshness and old school, just like the café itself.

-- The same font and technique was applied for the new logo of Klub Letka, giving a option to promote both places in one logo, under the name Letka, that both of them carries.
+- The same font and technique were applied for the new logo of Klub Letka, giving an option to promote both places in one logo, under the name Letka, that both of them carry.
 But also works fine being combined with the current logo of the club, unlike the old Café Letka logo.

 ![cafe   klub](https://github.com/user-attachments/assets/3fa08554-95a9-4c56-a1fd-ca4399ee9d34)
 Alternative logos.

-- And alongside the new logo, we brought more ideas to connect the branding into the identity.
-Brand new menus: using combination of sans and serif fonts Bitter and Raleway, working well with the logo, showcasing the mentioned symbiosis.
-And couple more detailes as branded takeaway products.
+- Alongside the new logo, we brought more ideas to connect the branding to the identity.
+Brand new menus: using a combination of sans and serif fonts Bitter and Raleway, working well with the logo, showcasing the mentioned symbiosis.
+And a couple more details as branded takeaway products.
 From food boxes, coffee cups etc., to cards for the frequent customers featuring rewards and bonuses.
 Last but not least a simple navigation system including pictograms for toilets etc.

 ![extra](https://github.com/user-attachments/assets/fbfba5c6-35ee-4349-80f1-97d8afeddeb8)
 Additional components.

 ### The aftertaste
+- Every design process leaves behind something more than just visuals.
+In this case, what I took away from this project is the importance of designing with deeper meaning and context.
+We let the space itself guide the visual identity and we did not create something out of nowhere.
+We just brought Letkas true identity, which already existed onto the surface.
+In the end, it’s not just about how the brand looks, but how it feels.
+The new identity we created reflects the warmth, coziness, modern vibe, and unique atmosphere Letka already had even before with the old logo, they barely used, we just let it speak louder.